salsita/jq-clipthru/README.md

 `$('#menu').clipthru('refresh')`

 - `refresh` - Recalculates everything.
 - `destroy` - Murders the instance.

+`jq-clipthru` also broadcasts namespaced events on the target element for collisions along with the target element - `collisionStart.jq-clipthru` `collisionEnd.jq-clipthru`.